SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 The `RabbitAdmin` has a property `ExplicitDeclarationsOnly` (which is `false` by default); when this is set to `true`, the admin declares only entities that are explicitly configured to be declared by that admin.

->NOTE: You can conditionally declare these elements.
+>You can conditionally declare these elements.
 This is particularly useful when an application connects to multiple brokers and needs to specify with which brokers a particular element should be declared.

 The classes representing these elements implement `IDeclarable`, which has two properties: `ShouldDeclare` and `DeclaringAdmins`.
 The `RabbitAdmin` uses these methods to determine whether a particular instance should actually process the declarations on its `IConnection`.

->NOTE: By default, the `ShouldDeclare` property is `true` and, if the `DeclaringAdmins` is not supplied (or is empty), then all `RabbitAdmin` instances declare the object (as long as the admin `AutoStartup` property is `true`, the default, and the admin `ExplicitDeclarationsOnly` property is false).
+>By default, the `ShouldDeclare` property is `true` and, if the `DeclaringAdmins` is not supplied (or is empty), then all `RabbitAdmin` instances declare the object (as long as the admin `AutoStartup` property is `true`, the default, and the admin `ExplicitDeclarationsOnly` property is false).

 In the following example, the components are declared by `admin1` but not by`admin2`: